 We are looking for applicants who have a passion for working with students with special educational needs, and good interpersonal and communication skills.
 Relevant experience such as training and teaching of students with special educational needs would be an advantage.
-You should possess a university degree or polytechnic diploma; those without a degree/ diploma and with relevant experience and expertise may also apply.
+You should possess a tertiary qualification; those without a tertiary qualification and with relevant experience and expertise may also apply.

-Allied Educators (Learning and Behavioural Support) will be appointed on the Allied Educators Scheme of Service.
-Successful candidates will be offered appointment on contract basis.
-The appointment grade and starting salary will commensurate with the qualifications and work experience of successful candidate.
-Those who have completed full-time National Service will be granted additional salary increments.
+Allied Educators (Learning and Behavioural Support) are appointed on the Allied Educator Scheme of Service.
+Successful candidates will be offered appointment on a contract basis.

 We offer career advancement opportunities for all allied educators under the Allied Educators Scheme, which allows officers to build expertise in their areas of specialisation.
 Officers who demonstrate good performance and potential can look forward to taking on higher level appointments in schools as well as leadership positions in the Ministry’s headquarters.

 Successful candidates will be sponsored to attend a foundational training programme and are required to serve a 2-year bond upon successful completion of the training.
 You will receive a full monthly salary while undergoing the foundational training.